'Baby Mufflerman' special invitee at Kejriwal's oath-taking ceremony

 Tomar, who is little more than a year old, hogged the headlines after he was spotted at the party office dressed like Kejriwal -- with spectacles, party cap, a sweater and muffler.
 The child even sported a moustache like the AAP chief.

-Aavyan Tomar lives at Mayur Vihar in east Delhi.
+"Big Announcement: Baby Mufflerman is invited to the swearing in ceremony of @ArvindKejriwal on 16th Feb.
+Suit up Junior!," Aam Aadmi Party tweeted along with a photo of him dressed like Arvind Kejriwal.
+Aavyan lives at Mayur Vihar in east Delhi.
 His father Rahul Tomar is an AAP supporter.

-PTI BUN PR SRY
+He and his family were unable to meet Kejriwal at the party headquarters on February 11, a day when the results of the Delhi assembly elections were declared.
+After Aavyan's photos went viral, he was dubbed as 'Baby Kejriwal', 'Baby Mufflerman' and 'Chhota Kejriwal'.

+The AAP national convener will take oath on Sunday as the Delhi chief minister at the Ramlila Ground for the third consecutive time.
+The AAP won 62 seats in the 70-member Delhi Assembly, while the Bharatiya Janata Party (BJP) bagged the remaining eight seats.
+The Congress drew a blank for the second consecutive time in the Delhi polls.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)